bellenuit/tiny-ps/README.md

 - Error type: **!typeerror** **!stackunderflow** **!stackunderflow**
 - Current stack
 - Read trail until error (note that this code may have been expanded during execution)

+## Movies

+You can export multiple pages as movie (option movie) or animated SVG (svgmovie).
+The movie is encoded as MJPEG MP4 movie in double resolution.
+The compression is not very effective, but ok for social networks.
+If you want good comnpression (H.264) and full (four time) resolution, use ffmpeg to convert the PNG in the ZIP to MP4.

+<script>unzip PS__.zip
+ffmpeg -i PS__/ PS.mp4</script>

 ## Bugs